 - Dale Carnegie; Management Training Course

-Richard Deras, RA, NCARB, Lead Senior Architect
+Richard Deras, AIA, NCARB, Lead Senior Architect

 Richard is an initiative taking architect with 28 years of experience managing large scale commercial, institutional and healthcare projects as well as small scale interior design projects throughout Texas and several other states.
 He collaborates effectively with all members of the team to successfully complete the project in a timely manner.
 Richard is proficient in AutoCAD, Revit, InDesign, Photoshop, and Bluebeam.